psklausz/Breast-Cancer-Prediction-from-Cytopathology-Data/README.md

 + concavity (severity of concave portions of the contour);
 + concave points (number of concave portions of the contour);
 + symmetry;
-+ fractal dimension (“coastline approximation” - 1).
++ fractal dimension (“coastline approximation” - 1)

-The mean, standard error (SE) and “worst” or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.